Healthy adults experience diarrhea

 (Crohn’s disease and ulcerative colitis) may have near constant diarrhea

 when the disease is flaring.
 Some foods can contribute to diarrhea, making it worse.
-For very sensitive people, these foods may even cause diarrhea.
-Avoiding the foods below can be helpful in lessening the duration and severity of diarrhea.
+For very sensitive people, these foods may even cause

 ," and it’s very common.
 Symptoms of lactose intolerance can include gas, diarrhea, bloating, cramps, nausea and very bad breath.
 Avoiding milk products is generally the way to prevent diarrhea caused by lactose intolerance.
 There are, however, over-the-counter products that can help with the digestion of milk sugar.
 There are even milk products that have had the lactose in it already broken down, which makes it easier to digest.
+Lactose intolerance is not the same as a true milk allergy.
+People with an allergy should avoid all milk products.

 Photo © Petr Kratochvil